trevor-the-developer/TheMarketplace/Marketplace.Api/README.md

 # Marketplace API Project

-.NET 9 Minimal API project demonstrating a lean coding pattern with emphasis on readable code, semantic naming conventions, and comprehensive testing.
+.NET 8 Minimal API project demonstrating a lean coding pattern with emphasis on readable code, semantic naming conventions, and comprehensive testing.
 The project leverages WolverineFx as a mediator library (a better, easier-to-work-with version of .NET MediatR).

 ## Features

 - **Authentication & Authorisation**: JWT-based authentication with refresh tokens, role-based access control
 - **Clean Architecture**: Minimal API endpoints with proper separation of concerns
 - **CQRS Pattern**: Implemented using WolverineFx mediator for command and query separation
-- **Comprehensive Testing**: 55 passing tests including unit and integration tests
+- **Comprehensive Testing**: Extensive unit and integration tests with Alba framework
 - **API Documentation**: Swagger/OpenAPI documentation for all endpoints

 ## Docker Configuration